nomisK1/uir-editor/README.md

 The user interface consists of three main parts:

-1. The **TCP-H dropdown** on the top left can be used to change the currently displayed query.
+1. The **TPC-H dropdown** on the top left can be used to change the currently displayed query.
 Alternatively the shortcut `q` displays the next and `shift + q` the last query.
 2. The **text bar** on the top right changes its functionality according to the current status.
 It is used to display and input information.
 The user can jump back to the editor by pressing `Enter`.
 3. The **status display** in the middle indicates which action will be performed once `Enter` is pressed in the text bar.
 The status changes depending on the shortcut used and can be set one of the following: (Clicking on the text bar witch the mouse will set the status to SEARCH NODE)